cocode/TrekBASIC/documentation/task_list.md

 It looks like @EXPECT_EXIT_CODE=2 is not working in the compiler, so two tests are not passing.
 Fixed?

 ### Else
 I don't believe that two ELSEs on one line work.
-Write a test.
+Write a test. working here, not in rust

 ### stmts command
 The 'stmts' command prints an extra : before the goto on something simple like "100 if x=1 then goto 100"